How to Change a WordPress Theme ‒ A Step-by-Step Guide + How It Can Help

 After the installation process is complete, you’ll see Live Preview and Activate buttons when you hover over the theme.

-Clicking Live Preview will open the theme in the WordPress theme customizer, allowing you to preview how the website will look with it.
+Clicking Live Preview will open the theme in the WordPress theme customizer or the Gutenberg editor if it’s a block theme, allowing you to preview how the website will look with it.
 To use the theme right away, select the Activate button.

 The Activate and Live Preview buttons.